 Freeing the Voices

-In a world where it has become urgent to invent new forms of expression and rethink our relationship with others, the Cité internationale des arts, a residency dedicated to contemporary creation that has welcomed artists from diverse backgrounds and a wide range of practices since 1965, offers a safe space where every voice is free to unfold.
+In a world where it is becoming increasingly urgent to find new forms of expression and to rethink our relationships with one another, the Cité internationale des arts represents a sanctuary.
+Since 1965, this residency centre dedicated to contemporary creation has welcomed artists and creative professionals from all walks of life and all disciplines.
+Here, every voice finds the space and safety it needs to flourish.

-The artists brought together in this exhibition root their practices in singular social and geographical contexts.
-Coming from different generations and continents, half of them have been in residence at the Cité internationale des arts.
-They invite us to explore the voice in all its possibilities: to poeticize, to sing, to breathe, to cry out, to whisper.
-Each creates a distinct language that moves beyond codified and institutionalized knowledge, venturing instead into locally rooted traditions and vernacular rituals.
-The voice thus becomes a tool of transformation: it repairs, it resists, it opens the possibility of other worlds.
-Through it, we find calm, we heal, we rebuild ourselves, and we can resonate with others and the nature that surrounds us.
+The artists featured in this exhibition ground their practices in unique social and geographical contexts.
+Hailing from different generations and continents, half of them have been in residence at the Cité internationale des arts.
+Through sound installations, paintings, projections and performances, they invite us to explore the voice in all its forms: breathing, shouting, whispering, singing and reciting poetry.
+Each artist creates a surprising language that transcends codified knowledge and established norms to venture into local traditions and vernacular rituals.
+Here, the voice reveals itself as a tool for transformation: it heals, it resists, it sketches out the possibility of other worlds.
+Through it, we find peace, we heal, we (re)invent, whilst resonating with others and with the nature that surrounds us.

-Curated by Nataša Petrešin-Bachelez, Interdependent Curator, former Arts & Culture Programme Manager at the Cité internationale des arts, and Zdenka Badovinac, former Director of the Museum of Modern Art in Ljubljana and the Museum of Contemporary Art in Zagreb, and curator of Freeing the Voices, presented at Kunsthaus Graz in 2025, the starting point of this exhibition.
+Freeing the Voices is curated by interdependent curator and former Arts & Culture Programme Manager at the Cité internationale des arts Nataša Petrešin-Bachelez, together with Zdenka Badovinac, former Director of the Museum of Modern Art in Ljubljana and the Museum of Contemporary Art in Zagreb and curator of Freeing the Voices at the Kunsthaus Graz in 2025, which was the starting point for this exhibition.

 Exhibition